Distributions: stock dividends: introduction

 - on the exercise of an option by a member to receive shares rather than cash,

-- on a bonus issue in respect of shares of a relevant class in the company.
+- on a bonus issue in respect of ‘shares of a relevant class’ in the company.

-- personal representatives of deceased persons,
+- personal representatives of deceased persons, and

 - trustees of discretionary trusts.

-- CTA10/S1000 C (issue of redeemable shares treated as a distribution - see CTM15450),
+- CTA10/S1000 C (bonus issue of redeemable shares treated as a distribution - see CTM15450),

-apply to that share issue.
+applies to the share issue.

 - CTA09/PART9A provides (subject to exceptions) that CT is not chargeable on distributions, nor are distributions taken into account in computing income for CT purposes, and

-If a company issues a stock dividend to an individual etc after repaying share capital, there is no liability under CTA10/S1022, which provides that if a company repays share capital and then makes a bonus issue of shares, the bonus issue is treated as a distribution.
+If a company issues a stock dividend to an individual etc after repaying share capital, CTA10/S1049 (3) operates such that there is no liability under CTA10/S1022, which would otherwise provide that if a company repays share capital and then makes a bonus issue of shares, the bonus issue is treated as a distribution.

-- a company’s Resolution specifically authorising such an issue,
+- a company’s resolution specifically authorising such an issue,

 (This content has been withheld because of exemptions in the Freedom of Information Act 2000)